-To make sure that our results cannot be not simply explained by the use of groups, we compare on CIFAR-10 our Packed-Ensembles to a single ResNeXt-50 (32$\times$4d) proposed by \citet{ResNext_CVPR} in Table~\ref{tab:resnext}.
-The ResNeXt-50 is fairly equivalent to our method but does not propagate groups, only used in the middle layer of each block, which are therefore not independent.
-The training optimization procedures are the same as well as the data-augmentation strategies and are all detailed in Appendix \ref{sec:Implementation}.
+To make sure that the use of groups cannot simply explain our results, we compare Packed-Ensembles to a single ResNeXt-50 (32$\times$4d)~\citep{ResNext_CVPR} in Table~\ref{tab:resnext}.
+ResNeXt-50 is fairly equivalent to our method but does not propagate groups, only used in the middle layer of each block, which are therefore not independent.
+We keep the same training optimization procedures and data-augmentation strategies detailed in Appendix \ref{sec:Implementation}.